 About the Ubuntu Foundation

-The Ubuntu Foundation: A Journey of Service and Connection
+Carolyn Vincent - A Journey of Service and Connection

-Carolyn Vincent.
+The Ubuntu Foundation was set up in 2019 by Carolyn Vincent.
 Growing up in India, Carolyn felt confronted at a very young age by the inequalities she saw all around her.
-She often wrestled with the big questions about why she had what she had and others did not have the same privileges.
+She often wrestled with the big questions about why she had what she had and why others did not have the same privileges.
 She felt bereft, not knowing what she could do about it.

 Over the course of her 22-year marriage in Australia, she found herself inadvertently becoming more isolated.
-In 2010, when her marriage broke down, she realized how unsupported she felt at a time when she most needed it.
+In 2010, when her marriage broke down, she realised how unsupported she felt at a time when she most needed it.

 Determined to rebuild her network of support in Australia, she drew inspiration from her childhood experiences of community.
-“I had a compass!” she says.
+“I had a compass,” she says.

 At the Ubuntu Foundation, we believe that many of the issues we face today as a society stem from disconnection: disconnection from ourselves, from each other, from our passions, and from nature.
 If we work together to reconnect in all these areas, we believe we can create a world that truly works for everyone.